-The climate in that sector has also some characteristics that are found all over the region; thus, only two well defined seasons are distinguished: the rainy season between September to April, and the dry season from May to August.
-Nevertheless, Machu Picchu is found by the commencement of the Cusquenian Amazonian Jungle, so the chance of having rains or showers is latent by any time of the year.
-In the hottest days it is possible to get even about 26° Celsius (78.8° Fahrenheit), while that in the coldest early mornings in June and July the temperature may drop to -2° C. (28.4° F); the average annual temperature is 16 degrees Celsius.
+The climate in that sector has also some characteristics that are found all over the region; thus, only two well-defined seasons are distinguished: the rainy season between September to April and the dry season from May to August.
+Nevertheless, Machu Picchu is found by the commencement of the Cusquenian Amazonian Jungle, so the chance of having rain or showers is latent at any time of the year.
+On the hottest days, it is possible to get even about 26° Celsius (78.8° Fahrenheit), while in the coldest early mornings in June and July the temperature may drop to -2° C. (28.4° F); the average annual temperature is 16 degrees Celsius.
 Annually, there is an average of rains from 1571 mm.
 (61 in.) to 2381 millimeters (93 in.).
-It is obvious that the monthly relative humidity is in direct relationship to rains, so the humidity average is from 77% during the dry months to 91% in the rainy months.
+It is obvious that the monthly relative humidity is in direct relationship to rain, so the humidity average is from 77% during the dry months to 91% in the rainy months.

 What Does “Machu Picchu” Mean?

-Machu Picchu (like most of the Quechua names of towns and different sites in the region) is a compound word that comes from machu = old or ancient, and picchu = peak or mountain; therefore, Machu Picchu is translated as “Old Mountain”.
-The famous mountain that is seen in front, and appears in most of the classical views of the site is named Waynapicchu (Young Mountain).
-Unfortunately the original names of the mentioned sectors are lost, Machupicchu, Waynapicchu and some other proper names used today are contemporary ones; ascribed probably by farmers living in the region before Bingham’s arrival.
-However, according to studies about some XVI century documents, the original name of the whole area might be “Picchu”.
+Machu Picchu (like most of the Quechua names of towns and different sites in the region) is a compound word that comes from Machu = old or ancient, and Picchu = peak or mountain; therefore, Machu Picchu is translated as “Old Mountain”.
+The famous mountain that is seen in front, and appears in most of the classical views of the site is named Huaynapicchu (Young Mountain).
+Unfortunately, the original names of the mentioned sectors are lost, Machu Picchu, Huaynapicchu and some other proper names used today are contemporary ones; ascribed probably by farmers living in the region before Bingham’s arrival.
+However, according to studies of some XVI-century documents, the original name of the whole area might be “Picchu”.